zbeekman/ZstdFortranLib/docs/index.md

 # Building `ZstdFortranLib`

 The build system for `ZstdFortranLib` is a normal [CMake] based build system.
-However, at this time the build system is focussed on contributors and developers.
-Until the non-developer, user focussed build system is finished, as discussed [above](#prerequisites), everyone must follow the developer build instructions.
+However, at this time the build system is focused on contributors and developers.
+Until the non-developer, user focused build system is finished, as discussed [above](#prerequisites), everyone must follow the developer build instructions.